Xenodiagnosis: Using Ticks to Test for Lyme Disease

 But Marques’ endeavor was the “first clinical study of the use of I. scapularis larva for the xenodiagnosis of B. burgdorferi infection in humans.”

 How to get a tick to bite a human for this test was described in the journal Methods of Molecular Biology.
-[2] The larva ticks were uninfected.
+The larval ticks were uninfected.
 “Specific pathogen-free I. scapularis larval ticks were obtained from Dr. Sam Telford from a laboratory-maintained tick colony at Tufts Veterinary School,” Turk states.

 The larval ticks were applied to the subject using a wooden toothpick.
 “If any tick escapes from the placement site or vial during the process,” Turk states, “a piece of adhesive tape can be used to rapidly capture the tick.”
 An adhesive liner held the ticks in place.